mavryk-network/ledger-app-mavryk-baking/README.md

-# Tezos Baking
+# Mavryk Baking

 ## Introduction

 ## Overview

-This repository contains Ledger application to support baking on Tezos blockchain , i.e. signing new blocks and pre-attestations and attestations.
+This repository contains Ledger application to support baking on Mavryk blockchain , i.e. signing new blocks and pre-attestations and attestations.
 For more information about baking, see
 *[Benefits and Risks of Home Baking](https://medium.com/@tezos_91823/benefits-and-risks-of-home-baking-a631c9ca745)*.

 It is possible to do all of these things without a hardware wallet, but using a